-Visitedness and preference-based traversal with dynamic preference and avoiding unnecessary cells
+Visitedness- and preference-based traversal with dynamic preference while avoiding unnecessary cells

-This method (see Section 5.4) avoids the cells, which do not have parking spaces next to them, so the step number is lower, than in the previous methods.
+This method (Section 5.4) avoids the cells that have no parking spaces next to them, so the step number is lower than in the previous methods.
 It can be seen in Figure 32 that the traversal visits the cell nearest to the preferred location only once, but the length of this traversal is much shorter due to the smaller number of steps.